MultiSafepay/docs/content/developer/general/generic-gateways.md

 Our ready-made integrations also support a MultiSafepay payment gateway.
 This redirects customers from your webshop checkout to a MultiSafepay payment page displaying **all** of your activated payment methods.

-To activate the MultiSafepay gateway for all websites in your account:
+To activate the MultiSafepay gateway for all websites under your account:

-1. Sign in to your [MultiSafepay account](https://merchant.multisafepay.com/).
+1. Sign in to your [MultiSafepay dashboard](https://merchant.multisafepay.com/).
 2. Go to **Settings** > **Payment methods**.
 3. Under **Standard payment methods**, select the **MultiSafepay** checkbox.
 4. Click **Save changes**.